 Canterbury is one of England’s most famous cities, and rightly so.
-It’s full of historical charm and has some great old pubs, shops and restaurants.
+It’s full of historic charm and has some great old pubs, shops and restaurants.
 It’s a special place for me, as it’s where I was born and lots of my family live in and around the city.
 I’ve spent many a weekend in Canterbury, and it’s one of my favourite cities to take friends from overseas, as it offers a great mix of history, culture and food.

 There are great bars and restaurants throughout the city, like The Pound Bar and Kitchen, which is set within the former city gaol and has views out over the river.

-If you have time, there are lots of lovely villages and seaside towns within 30 minutes of Canterbury, including Broadstairs, Whitstable, Sandwich, Herne Bay and Margate.
-All accessible by train.
+If you have time, there are lots of lovely villages and seaside towns within 30 minutes of Canterbury, including Broadstairs, Whitstable, Sandwich and Margate.
+All are accessible by train.
 And if you like walking, you are moments from the beautiful Kentish countryside with lots of tracks and bridle paths to explore.
-Or you can just spend the afternoon with a glass of local ale from the Shepheards Neame brewery in one of the cities ancient pubs!
+Or you can just spend the afternoon with a glass of local ale from the Shepherds Neame brewery in one of the city’s ancient pubs!

 How to Get to Canterbury

 From London, it’s only an hour on the fast train from St Pancras, or you can take the slower train from Victoria.
 There are two stations; Canterbury East and Canterbury West, although they aren’t very far apart.
 Alternatively, it’s an easy drive from most destinations on the south coast, but double-check your hotel has parking before booking.